VulnerabilityHistoryProject/vulnerabilities/CHORES.md

 * Commit to the `dev` branch of the vulnerabilties repo
 * Push to GitHub
 * Make sure the CI builds properly for the specs and `data:all`

+CLI specifics can be found at `vhp weeklies -h` or `vhp help weeklies`

+## `vhp nvd`

+Sometimes we want to populate NVD information into the YML, such as any built-in CWE or CVSS scores.
+You can use the `vhp nvd` command to:

+* Update ALL vulnerabilities for a project
+* Update a SINGLE vulnerability for a project

+`vhp nvd` will pull information from the National Vulnerability Database using their RESTful API.
+You can get an API key for them, but, at the moment (Spring 2023), the API key does not seem to work and we get throttled after a dozen requests or so.
+So, instead, go to [https://github.com/olbat/nvdcve](https://github.com/olbat/nvdcve) and clone that repository.
+Give the `--nvd-cve` option and it'll get the info you need.

+Details are found in the CLI docs: `vhp nvd -h`

+## `vhp new`

+If we want to create a new vulnerability and look up basic information as in `vhp nvd`, we can run `vhp new`.
+See `vhp new -h` for options.

 ## VCC identifying